A regex should read like a sentence.

 ^[A-Z]{1,2}[0-9][A-Z0-9]?
 [0-9][A-Z]{2}$M11AA).
 One drag: make the space optional with \s? — fixed.21 regex flavors.
 Authentic engines where they matter.

 Every flavor routes to the real engine its production code uses — not a JavaScript polyfill pretending to be Python.
 Switch flavors from the toolbar; the same pattern tells you exactly what each engine does with it.
+Python even toggles between the stdlib re and the third-party regex module — unlocking fuzzy matching ({e<=1}), set operations ([\w--\d]), and recursive patterns ((?R)).
+Why it matters: 264 of 534 tested constructs behave differently across engines — and only 83 say so.

 JavaScript / TypeScript